• As low as $1,624/Night

 The Space:

-The impressive Ansonborough neighborhood itself was conceived in 1696 as the first "suburb" of the original walled City of Charles Town.
+The striking Ansonborough neighborhood itself was conceived in 1696 as the first "suburb" of the original walled City of Charles Town.
 It came to be known as Ansonborough for the colonial naval officer George Anson, the future First Lord of the Admiralty.
 It was said that he won the rights to the property in a card game with a wealthy local merchant.
 What great luck!
-A walk through the neighborhood will give you examples of amazing historic architecture, huge columns, handsome courtyards and gardens with original wrought iron gates, piazzas located among massive live oaks, and one of the few original cobblestone streets remaining in the City.
+A walk through the neighborhood will give you examples of spectacular historic architecture, grandiose columns, gorgeous courtyards and gardens with original wrought iron gates, piazzas located among massive live oaks, and one of the few original cobblestone streets remaining in the City.

 The property: upon entering via a 3-car gated drive into the private walled garden, you begin to experience the relaxation.
 The garden piazzas are ideal for viewing the horses and carriages just across the street.
 Let's go inside...